jenkinsci/depbuilder-plugin/README.md

 ## Introduction

 DepBuilder is a Jenkins plugin for building project dependencies in a specific order.
-The main idea is to improve the experience of defining the Jenkins build pipelines that consist of existing jobs and plugins, speeding up your build via automatic job parallelization and making the build process glancable via live build visualization.
+The main idea behind the plugin is to improve the experience of setting up the Jenkins build pipelines that consist of existing jobs and plugins (Freestyle project, Pipeline, etc.), speeding up your build via automatic job parallelization and making the build process glancable via live build visualization.

 **Example:**